--Before applying power, remove the "Calibration Switch" cover plate, (two silver thumb screws), at the back, bottom left (underside) of the indicator.
-Move the switch to the opposite position and apply power.
+-Before turning "On" or applying power to the indicator, remove the "Calibration Switch" cover plate, (two silver thumb screws), at the back side of the indicator.
+Move the exposed switch to the opposite position and then plug in the indicator and turn "On" by holding the <PRINT> key.
 "F 1" should be displayed.